Pat Ryan (politician): 2022 special

 After Delgado resigned from Congress on May 25, 2022, to become lieutenant governor of New York, Ryan announced that he would run in the special election to succeed Delgado.
 Ryan was chosen as the Democratic nominee on June 9 at a meeting of Democratic county party chairs.

-In the August 23 special election, Ryan faced Republican nominee and Dutchess County Executive Marc Molinaro.
-Ryan was seen as the underdog as every poll had him trailing Molinaro and many believed that President Joe Biden's unpopularity would hinder Democrats in the swing district.
+In the August 23 special election, Ryan faced the Republican nominee and Dutchess County Executive Marc Molinaro.
+Ryan was seen as the underdog as every poll had him trailing Molinaro, and many believed that President Joe Biden's unpopularity would hinder Democrats in the swing district.
 Ryan narrowly defeated Molinaro by 2,858 votes, 51.1%–48.8%, which was considered an upset.
 He outperformed Biden's 2020 margin in the district by 0.8%.
 In explaining his victory, political observers noted that Ryan campaigned strongly in favor of protecting abortion rights in the wake of the U.S. Supreme Court ruling in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade.
 His victory was attributed to college-educated voters', particularly women's, support for abortion rights.

 Molinaro and Ryan both ran for Congress again in the general elections in November 2022 for the newly redrawn 19th and 18th districts, respectively.
 Each won in his respective district.